Klortiz/cse15l-lab-reports/lab4.md

 ![image](https://user-images.githubusercontent.com/122419405/221388929-d538c24d-1479-4a3f-b515-ffe7af628286.png)
 To commit and push the changes into the fork of my Github account;
 I typed `git add ListExamples.java`
-> (this command adds the file I modified to a queue of changes waiting to be commited).
+> (this command adds the file I modified to a queue of changes that are waiting to be commited).

 I typed `git status` to make sure the file I modified matches the file I'm adding.